MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 The "Blown Away" hair salon offers discounts of 20% on Wednesdays and Thursdays.
 You need to write a JavaScript function that meets the following requirements:

-Accepts the day of the week as a string
+Accepts the day of the week as a string.
 Returns the appropriate discount

 How should you complete the following code?